Soft/rainbowpath/README.md

 ### Styles

-Styles specify how path components should look. `--palette` and `--separator` options accept styles as arguments.
+Styles specify how path components should look. `--palette` and `--separator-palette` options accept styles as arguments.
 Style consists of a list of properties separated by commas.
 The possible properties are:

 | Property     | Description                     |
 | ------------ | ------------------------------- |